Recently, rapid Chinese demand for domestic design products is paving regulation reforms in intellectual property rights (‘IPR’) protection.

 In the evolution of the design industry and continuous innovation, the revised Patent Law aligns with the current design landscape.
 The revised Patent Law increases the design scope, specifically, both the design product in its entirety and constituent parts (partial protection) can be patented.

-Previously, only complete products could be patented, whilst under the revised Law patent protection can be applied to the indivisible components of the design.
+Previously, only complete products could be patented, whilst under the revised Law patent protection can be applied to the invisible components of the design.
 For example, for the design of a ceramic teacup with an original motif on the handle, patenting the handle of the motif offers sufficient protection, the patent of the entire cup is no longer required.

 2. The design protection term increases to 15 years